 Filled with blackberry, juicy plum, and hints of dark chocolate and mocha.
 The extraordinary flavors from the fruit, medium acidity and the oak barrel spice come together with layers of complexity.
 This full-bodied Petite has a smooth texture with a firm tannin backbone that will keep this wine drinking youthful over the next 10 years.

-(Sur-RAH; also known as Shiraz) is the most planted Rhône varietal in California.
-Its aromas are of smoke, bacon fat, black fruit and crushed rock, with flavors of blueberry, blackberry, black olive and spice, full body and substantial tannin.
+Syrah (Sur-RAH; also known as Shiraz) is the most planted Rhône varietal in California.
+Its aromas are of smoke, bacon fat, black fruit and crushed rock, with flavors of blueberry, blackberry, black olive and spice, full body and velvety tannin.

 The Syrah is filled with juicy plum and black cherry with a hint of lavender and sage.
 After some time in the glass the earthy or meaty aromas release giving aromas of graphite and maple smoked bacon.
 The complexity of this wine comes to fruition on the palate with firm tannins and a velvety long finish.
 Drink now or save for up to 6 years.

 “If you tell the truth, you don’t have to remember anything.”

 (metōdˌ SHampəˈnwäz) Method Champenoise is the term used to describe the traditional method of making champagne or sparkling wine.
 It involves a second fermentation that takes place in-bottle, riddling to assist with removal of the lees, and then freezing of the lees for rapid removal before final fitting of a Champagne cork and halter.
 The process of removing lees is called disgorging.
 While being labor intensive and expensive, this process produces the highest quality sparkling wine.